20

 But that didn't fix the way her chest still ached.
 It didn't make the heat in her throat disappear.

-Vedant didn't miss how her fingers trembled.
-How she was trying hard not to fall apart in front of everyone.
-How she was breathing heavily.
-How she was holding back tears.
+Vedant didn't miss how her fingers trembled, how she was trying hard not to fall apart in front of everyone, how she was breathing heavily and how she was holding back tears.

 He noticed it all.

 The priest chanted on, his voice deep and ancient.
-The sacred fire flickered.
-The garland petals wilted softly.
-The air was thick with smoke, roses, and destiny.
+The sacred fire flickered, the garland petals wilted softly, the air was thick with smoke and destiny.

 But Diya didn't hear any of it.